-New York Times Reporter Ali Watkins Allegedly Leaked Data From Indicted Former Senate Intelligence Aide Wolfe
+‘New York Times Reporter Ali Watkins Allegedly Leaked Data From Indicted Former Senate Intelligence Aide Wolfe

-Michael Goodwin, in a recent op-ed for The New York Post, states that New York Times reporter Ali Watkins has broken “the biggest rule in journalism”.
+Michael Goodwin, in a recent op-ed for The New York Post, states that New York Times reporter Ali Watkins has broken “the biggest rule in journalism.”

 That rule?
 Don’t sleep with your sources, and if you must, immediately disclose the relationship to your readers.